 Our DNA tests are nationally and internationally accredited making us a safe and reliable option for your DNA testing needs.
 NATA (the National Association of Testing Authorities, Australia) accreditation a requirement as outlined by the Department of Immigration and Citizenship in Australia.

 The parent or parents of the child must be legally validated, and the parental rights of the surrogate mother must be invalidated.
 This way the surrogate mother no longer has legal access to the child or children she gave birth to and the rights are assigned to the parent or parents.
-For more information about our surrogacy testing, click here.
+Click here for more information about surrogacy DNA testing.

 More Information about Surrogacy